Code Generation from MATLAB Code

 Several Robotics System Toolbox™ functions are enabled to generate C/C++ code.
 Code generation from MATLAB code requires the MATLAB® Coder™ product.
 To generate code from robotics functions, follow these steps:

 Write your function or application that uses Robotics System Toolbox functions that are enabled for code generation.
 For code generation, some of these functions have requirements that you must follow.
 See Code Generation Support.

-your MATLAB code.
+%#codegendirective to your MATLAB code.

 Follow the workflow for code generation from MATLAB code using either the MATLAB Coder app or the command-line interface.

 Using the app, the basic workflow is: